Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning

 \subsection{Sequential Transfer Learning}

-In this article the focus is on sequential transfer learning, which at present is the most frequently employed type of transfer learning \citep{Ruder2019}.
-In sequential transfer learning the source task differs from the target task and training is conducted in a sequential manner \citep{Ruder2019}.
-Here, two stages are distinguished (see also Figure \ref{fig:transferlearning}): First, a model is trained on the source task (pretraining phase) \citep{Ruder2019}.
-Subsequently, the knowledge gained in the pretraining phase is transmitted to the model trained on the target task (adaptation phase) \citep{Ruder2019}.
-In NLP, the \emph{knowledge} that is transferred are the parameter values learned during training the source model---and thus also includes the values of the token representation vectors.
-The source model thus by some authors is also referred to as a language representation model \citep[see e.g.][]{Devlin2019}.
+In this article, the focus is on sequential transfer learning, which is a frequently employed type of transfer learning.
+In sequential transfer learning, two stages are distinguished: First, a model is pretrained on a source task (pretraining phase) \citep[p.~64]{Ruder2019}.
+Subsequently, the knowledge gained in the pretraining phase is transferred to the learning process on the target task (adaptation phase) \citep[p.~64]{Ruder2019}.
+In NLP, the \emph{knowledge} that is transferred are typically the parameter values learned during training the source model \citep[p.~43]{Ruder2019}.
+The model parameters define how token representations are computed from inputs and define how token representations are transformed into updated versions of token representations in deeper layers.

-The common procedure in sequential transfer learning in NLP is to select a source task that will learn very general, close to universal representations of language in the pretraining phase that then provide an effective, well-generalizing input for a large spectrum of specific target tasks \citep{Ruder2019}.
-As many training instances are required to learn such general language representations, training a source model in the sequential transfer learning setting is highly expensive \citep{Ruder2019}.
-Yet, adapting a once pretrained model to a target task is often fast and cheap as transfer learning procedures require only a small proportion of the annotated target data required by standard supervised learning procedures to achieve the same level of performance \citep{Howard2018}.
-In \citet{Howard2018}, for example, training the deep learning model ULMFiT (short for Universal Language Model Fine-Tuning) from scratch on the target task requires 5 to 20 times more labeled training examples to reach the same error rate than using ULMFiT for transfer learning.
+The common procedure in sequential transfer learning in NLP is to select a source task that is likely to learn a model that constitutes a widely applicable language representation tool and thus is likely to provide an effective input for a large spectrum of specific target tasks \citep[p.~64]{Ruder2019}.
+Because many training instances are required to learn such a general model, training a source model in the sequential transfer learning setting is highly expensive \citep[p.~64]{Ruder2019}.
+Yet adapting a once pretrained model to a target task is often fast and cheap as transfer learning procedures require only a small proportion of the annotated target data required by standard supervised learning procedures in order to achieve the same level of performance \citep[p.~334]{Howard2018}.
+In \citet[p.~334]{Howard2018}, for example, training the deep learning model ULMFiT from scratch on the target task requires 5 to 20 times more labeled training examples to reach the same error rate than when adapting a pretrained ULMFiT model to the target task.